Mercure Thame Lamber Hotel, Watlington, Oxfordshire

 After sitting outside in the sunshine to have a good look at the menu, we were shown into a dining room that managed to cope with having modern, practical furnishings and lighting alongside its huge period fireplace and still feel like an comfortable inn.

 We opted for an early dinner (for us) and sat down to eat by 8 o’clock for what turned out to be a splendid meal, before heading back the bar/lounge.
-Many more people seemed to have the message, too, as it steadily got busier as the evening went on, with manager Craig Webb reporting that head chef Chris Coates and his team had happily produced a total of 65 covers, with 60 of them after the 8 o’clock mark.
+Many more people seemed to have the message, too, as it steadily got busier as the evening went on, with the manager reporting that the head chef and his team had happily produced a total of 65 covers, with 60 of them after the 8 o’clock mark.
 Not bad for a Thursday!

-Not difficult, either, to understand why The Lambert Arms was a foodie hot-spot, because our meals were well worth writing home about.
+Not difficult, either, to understand why The Mercure Thame Lambert Hotel was a foodie hot-spot, because our meals were well worth writing home about.

 One of our tasty starters, from the specials menu, was tian of salmon and cucumber, with dressed leaves and creme fraiche; the other from a wide choice on the main menu was a puff pastry tartlet with red onion, cherry tomatoes, mozzarella, charred baby gem, rocket and balsamic dressing.